uo-ec607/lectures/08-regression/08-regression.md

 ### R packages

 It's important to note that "base" R already provides all of the tools we need for basic regression analysis.
-However, we'll be using several external packages today, because they will make our lives easier and offer increased power for some more sophisticated analyses.
+However, we'll be using several additional packages today, because they will make our lives easier and offer increased power for some more sophisticated analyses.

 - New: **broom**, **estimatr**, **fixest**, **sandwich**, **lmtest**, **AER**, **lfe**, **mfx**, **margins**, **modelsummary**, **vtable**
 - Already used: **tidyverse**, **hrbrthemes**, **listviewer**